Tomnaverie stone circle

-Tomnaverie stone circle is a recumbent stone circle set on the top of a small hill in lowland northeast Scotland.
-Construction started from about 2500 BC, in the Bronze Age, to produce a monument of thirteen granite stones including a massive 6.5-ton recumbent stone lying on its side along the southwest of the circle's perimeter.
+The Tomnaverie stone circle is a recumbent stone circle set on the top of a small hill in lowland northeast Scotland.
+Construction started around 2500 BC, in the Bronze Age, to produce a monument of thirteen granite stones including a massive 6.5-ton recumbent stone lying on its side along the southwest of the circle's perimeter.
 Within the 17 m circle are kerb stones encircling a low 15 m ring cairn but the cairn itself no longer exists.

 By 1930 Tomnaverie had fallen into a very dilapidated state, in good measure because it had been encroached on by a neighbouring quarry.
 Only four stones were still standing and many of the others were missing.
 In that year the monument was put into state guardianship but this merely stopped the destruction and made for no improvements.
 In 1999 an archaeological excavation commenced investigating how the circle had been constructed.
 Also, so far as possible, the monument would be returned closer to its original condition.
 This was very successful and the stone circle is now only missing two standing stones.

 The excavation showed the cairn seems to have been constructed so as to prepare the way for the circle to be added in a pre-arranged alignment – this has since been demonstrated for other recumbent circles.
 It had previously been expected the cairn would have been built after the circle.
-This has made it doubtful that astronomical observations could have been made from within the circle or that the circle had been intended to have any precise orientation.
+This new discovery has made it doubtful that astronomical observations could have been made from within the circle or that the circle had been intended to have any precise orientation.